 Post-tax subsidies incorporate externalities, accounting for the ‘invisible’ costs of the fossil fuel industry.
 These less apparent consequences cost governments tremendous amounts of money in some indirect manner, and are on the rise despite a general decrease in pre-tax fossil fuel subsidies.

 Think of it this way: a government may pay 10 million dollars to a fossil fuel company as a direct subsidy, but then spends another 5 million on healthcare in response to widespread asthma and other pollution related illnesses.
 These less apparent consequences too reflect government dollars spent on and for the fossil fuel industry, and therefore are factored into the cost of FF subsidies.

 This graph shows the upward trend of post-tax subsidies, in addition to the percent of GDP consumed by these fossil fuel associated costs.

 Invest this money instead in renewables!

 So… if these pre-tax subsidies were granted instead to renewable energy causes, global governments would save lots of money from the related decline of the costly post-tax subsidies.
 Not only do subsidies on renewables make these systems more accessible and affordable, but then indirectly reduce the externality costs of fossil fuels.
 If government dollars are spent on renewable energy development instead of fossil fuels, a widespread decrease in post-tax subsidies and externality costs would occur.
-Governments supporting renewables are governments that will save money, adding to the ever increasing benefits of going solar!
+Governments supporting renewables are governments that will fight climate change and save money, and corporations like Ipsun Solar can help to grow sustainably, adding to the ever increasing benefits of going solar!